CrayLabs/SmartSim/doc/ml_features.rst

             output = F.log_softmax(x, dim=1)
             return output

-We can then creat the Neural Network, jit-trace it and upload it to the DB.
+We can then create the Neural Network, jit-trace it and upload it to the DB.
 Note that we are storing the serialized model in a ``BytesIO`` object, which means that we are keeping it in memory and not storing it on the file system.
 For this reason, we need to call SmartRedis's